-Grab some food and drink in the café and then join us almost every Thursday afternoon in July for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library .
-Thought we would take a break because of the concerts every Thursday night?
-No way!
-The matinee showings have been drawing a good crowd so we will continue with movies every Thursday (except for July 23).
+Grab some food and drink in the café and then join us almost every Thursday in August for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library .
+Every week we have a matinee showing.
+Evening showings start again on Thursday, August 13 (come to the concert on August 6!)

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library. .